zguoguo/k8s-setup/README.md

 * Permissions on the install.sh file are modified to allow it to be executed.

 Other than that, just running the install.sh file on your master node should get everything working

+As note, the profile used to build this installation is called clusterTest6 and is available at CloudLab